Skip to main content

 · Leda Schubert for Firsts and Lasts: The Changing Seasons (picture book)

-Established in 2015 by Vermont College of Fine Arts, the Vermont Book Award is a literary prize that honors work of outstanding literary merit by Vermont authors and celebrates the long tradition of literature in the state.
+Established in 2015 by Vermont College of Fine Arts, the Vermont Book Awards are literary prizes honoring work of outstanding literary merit by Vermont authors and celebrating the long tradition of literature in the state.

 • What books are eligible?